emdb-empiar/sfftk/docs/annotating.rst

 	# MODIFY state
 	sff notes add --description "All imaging was done at 17 K" @

-Adding An External Reference (Global Or Local)
+Adding An External Reference (Global Or Segment)
 ``````````````````````````````````````````````````````

 The external references flag (``-E/--external-ref``) takes three arguments: